Stroke & Vascular Disorders

 Unlike internal carotid artery or vertebral artery lesions, there is considerable variability among intracranial atherosclerotic lesions, particularly in relation to their location and relationship to other intracranial arteries.

-Intracranial atherosclerosis lesions can be differentiated on the basis of 3 attributes:
+Intracranial atherosclerosis lesions can be differentiated based on three attributes:

-Prior to 2011, more than 80 reports in the literature suggested that percutaneous transluminal angioplasty and stenting could be applied to the treatment of intracranial atherosclerosis lesions with reasonable safety, although there were concerns about high restenosis rates and uncertainty about efficacy (78; 79; 80; 33; 41; 42; 115; 101; 111).
-The results of 2 pivotal subsequent studies, SAMMPRIS and VISSIT, changed the prevailing enthusiasm for stenting of intracranial atherosclerosis lesions almost overnight (23; 36; 114).
+Before 2011, more than 80 reports in the literature suggested that percutaneous transluminal angioplasty and stenting could be applied to the treatment of intracranial atherosclerosis lesions with reasonable safety, although there were concerns about high restenosis rates and uncertainty about efficacy (87; 88; 89; 36; 45; 46; 124; 108; 119).
+The results of two pivotal subsequent studies, SAMMPRIS and VISSIT, changed the prevailing enthusiasm for stenting of intracranial atherosclerosis lesions almost overnight (26; 39; 123).
 Both studies were stopped prematurely due to the results of interim analyses that uncovered 30-day stroke and death rates that were significantly higher in the patients treated endovascularly (ie, 14.7% and 29.3%, respectively) than in the medical treatment groups (ie, 5.8% and 9.4%, respectively).
-Interestingly, the stroke rates for the medically treated patients at 1-year follow up were 12.2% and 15.1% respectively, underscoring the seriousness of this condition.
-Both of these studies have been the subject of criticism, discussions, and controversy, with additional series continuing to appear in the literature (100; 90; 20).
-Still, SAMMPRIS type medical management has become the first-line treatment option for intracranial atherosclerotic lesions that present with first-time ischemic stroke.
-The role of endovascular treatment, for instance in patients who suffer from recurrent stroke under SAMMPRIS type medical management, remains to be clarified.
+Interestingly, the stroke rates for the medically treated patients at 1-year follow-up were 12.2% and 15.1%, respectively, underscoring the seriousness of this condition.
+Both studies have been the subject of criticism, discussions, and controversy, with additional series continuing to appear in the literature in an attempt to elucidate select patient populations who may be considered for this therapy (107; 98; 22; Derdeyn 2015; 64).
+Despite these criticisms, the current American Heart Association guidelines for secondary stroke prevention due to a recent stroke or transient ischemic attack secondary to severe stenosis (70% to 99%) of an intracranial artery, 90-day dual antiplatelet therapy is the first-line treatment (72).
+However, the management guidelines for patients who have recurrent transient ischemic attacks or strokes despite dual antiplatelet therapy are less clear.
+Endovascular treatment may be considered in these patients or in select patients with hemodynamic compromise who suffer from recurrent stroke.
+Future studies are needed to determine the management of patients with recurrent stroke due to intracranial atherosclerotic disease and which patient population would maximally benefit from endovascular or surgical revascularization of intracranial atherosclerotic disease (42).

 Type A | Extension | Discrete | 90% | 0% |